As the owner of a rental property, you’re all about keeping your place safe, right?

 You’re all about going into your property regularly to check things out and see what’s going on inside.
 Your rental property is your investment.
 You have the absolute right to inspect your investment and ensure your standards are being kept.

 Nothing wrong with that, right?

 We understand.
 There is nothing wrong with wanting your property inspected.
-Only natural you’d look for a property management company who provides this service every three months.
+Only naturally you’d look for a property management company that provides this service every three months.

 But wait a minute.

 How often should you inspect your rental property?
 What’s the norm here?

 Well, when you’re looking for a property management company, you’ll come across a few telling you every quarter is the norm and they’ll provide that service for you.
 And then you’ll find a few like us here at Revolution Rental Management, formerly known as GTL Real Estate, who’ll tell you that once a year is enough.

 Who should you believe?
 What should you do?

 On the surface, we imagine you’re tempted to go with the company offering quarterly inspections.

 It makes sense a property management company that inspects its properties every three months (instead of every year) will be more “on top” of things.